karmaniverous/stan/README.md

 - Prefer portable script entries in your config (e.g., `npm run test`).
 STAN captures **stdout + stderr** for deterministic logs.
 - Add the output directory (default `stan/`) to your `.gitignore`.
+- Help shows available script keys (including `archive`) at the bottom.
 - **Not that Stan.** This tool isn’t the Stan probabilistic programming language; it’s a snapshot CLI named for Ulam.
 We do love both.

 ---